A Note on the Series:

 - Open up Visual Studio Code

-Ctrl + Shift + P(Windows) to open up the command palette
+- Press CMD + Shift + P (Mac) or CTRL + Shift + P (Windows) to open up the command palette

 - Alternatively, you can do View --> Command Palette from the toolbar.